-- 65. Individual teams, departments and services hold their own risk registers to evidence that consideration has been given to risks and these should be reviewed monthly.
+65.66.
+Individual teams, departments and services hold their own risk registers to evidence that consideration has been given to risks and these should be reviewed monthly.
 In addition to a risk register, individual teams will complete generic risk assessments for risks such as lone working, manual handling, fire safety, environmental risks etc. Where risk cannot be managed by the application of local policies and standard operating procedures, they should be entered on the risk register where teams are responsible for implementing any required actions to mitigate, control or remove the risk.
 New risks, movement of existing risks including closure need to be discussed and approved by Directorate leadership Teams with agreement of Executive Lead.
-Where risk ratings reach 12 or above, they must be escalated to the appropriate directorate risk register, for confirm and challenge and consideration of escalation to the corporate risk register.
-Risks agreed for escalation to Corporate Risk Register must be referred to Risk Oversight Group for scrutiny prior to presentation to Executive Management Team, and then Board Assurance Committees for agreement in advance of the Board of Directors. - 66.
-Directorate/Care Network Risk Registers; Each directorate will be responsible for holding their own risk register, and the continual review, monitoring and updating of that risk register through the directorate's local governance structure and Trust's agreed governance framework.
+Where risk ratings reach 12 or above, they must be escalated to the appropriate directorate risk register.
+Risks agreed for escalation to Corporate Risk Register must be referred to Risk Oversight Group for scrutiny prior to presentation to Executive Management Team, and then Board Assurance Committees for agreement in advance of the Board of Directors.

+66.67.
+Directorate/Care Network Rrisk Rregisters; Each directorate will be responsible for holding their own risk register, and the continual review, monitoring and updating of that risk register through the directorate's local governance structure and Trust's agreed governance framework.
 Key directorate risks are also reviewed as part of the service review process undertaken with Executive Directors every six months.
 Where a residual risk is assessed as or above 12, this will be escalated onto the Corporate Risk Register, via the escalation process detailed above.
 Risks agreed for escalation to CRR must be presented or referred to Risk Oversight Group for scrutiny prior to presentation to Board committees for ratification.